-The Cycladic Blueschist (CBS) comprises a series of nappes that collectively represent a few km structural thickness and that is exposed on the Cycladic Islands and on the Aegean mainland (Jolivet & Brun, 2010; Schmid et al., 2020).
-The upper parts of the CBS are oceanic crust-derived and comprise metabasites enclosed in serpentinite, which overthrust nappes consisting of a Palaeozoic crystalline basement overlain by Triassic mafic volcanics, and a metasedimentary sequence of presumably deep-marine origin (Bröcker & Pidgeon, 2007; Kotowski & Behr, 2019).
-The continental CBS is correlated with the pelagic carbonates and cherts of the Pindos Zone of the external Hellenides that was underlain by strongly thinned continental lithosphere (Schmid et al., 2020).
-In the western Cyclades, the CBS is overlain by the Pelagonian continental nappe that extend towards the Dinarides; in the central and eastern Cyclades, the highest structural units are Middle Jurassic ophiolites that regionally obducted the Pelagonian zone during the Early Cretaceous, but that in the central Cycladic region remained in an intra-oceanic position until the Late Cretaceous, after which the CBS underthrusted (Lamont et al., 2020a; Schmid et al., 2020).
-This difference in obduction age is interpreted as a result of lateral variations in the paleogeography of the upper plate during CBS subduction (Lamont et al., 2020a; van Hinsbergen et al., 2020).
-The CBS overlies the Basal Unit which includes a continental plate stratigraphy with Paleozoic crystalline basement, passive margin meta-clastics and volcanics, a marble platform sequence, and an Oligocene meta-foreland basin sequence (Schmid et al., 2020) and references therein).
-The Basal Unit thus underthrusted the CBS in Oligocene to Early Miocene time (Lamont et al., 2023b; Ring et al., 2007a; Schmid et al., 2020).
-We will return to the Basal Unit in the next section.
+The Cycladic Blueschist (CBS) comprises a series of nappes that collectively represent a few km structural thickness and that is exposed on the Cycladic Islands and on the Aegean mainland (Jolivet and Brun, 2010; Glodny and Ring, 2022).
+The upper parts of the CBS are oceanic crustderived and comprise metabasites enclosed in serpentinite, which overthrust nappes consisting of a Palaeozoic crystalline basement overlain by Triassic mafic volcanics, and a metasedimentary sequence of presumably deep-marine origin (Bröcker and Pidgeon, 2007; Kotowski and Behr, 2019).
+The continental CBS is correlated with the pelagic carbonates and cherts that formed in the Pindos Zone of the external Hellenides from the late Triassic onwards that was since then underlain by strongly thinned continental lithosphere (Bonneau, 1984; Schmid et al., 2020).
+On the island of Naxos, and also elswhere in the Cyclades, some of the blueschist units contain metabauxites showing that also shallow-marine rocks were buried deeply (Feenstra, 1985).
+It is important to note, however, that HP-LT metamorphism of the CBS is only identified in the higher structural units of Naxos (the Zas unit of Lamont et al., 2020c).
+Deeper structural units however, contain no evidence for HP-LT metamorphism but only display Barrovian, ampholite-facies metamorphism.
+These include the intermediate, or Koronos unit that consists of shallow-marine marbles with frequent meta-bauxites, and the lower, or Core Unit that consists of Paleozoic basement granites that underwent Miocene migmatization (Lamont et al., 2020c, and references therein).
+We correlate these to the Basal Unit, which includes a continental plate stratigraphy with Paleozoic crystalline basement, passive margin meta-clastics and volcanics, a marble platform sequence, and an Oligocene meta-foreland basin sequence (Schmid et al., 2020, and references therein).
+The Basal Unit thus underthrusted the CBS in Oligocene to Early Miocene time (Lamont et al., 2020c; 2023b; Ring et al., 2007a; Schmid et al., 2020).

-The CBS nappes experienced blueschist to eclogite-facies metamorphism (18-23 kbar, 500-600°C, ~20-30 °C/kbar) (Behr et al., 2018; Lamont et al., 2020b; Laurent et al., 2017; Skelton et al., 2019; Wolfe et al., 2023) (Figure 2) and returned U/Pb and Lu/Hf ages between ~55-38 Ma, of which the rocks with continental protoliths recorded ages from ~48 Ma onwards (Dragovic et al., 2012; Gorce et al., 2021; Kotowski et al., 2022; Lagos et al., 2007; Lamont et al., 2023b; Peillod et al., 2017; Tomaschek, 2003; Tual et al., 2022; Uunk et al., 2022), younging structurally downwards (Kotowski et al., 2022).
-The first phase of regional exhumation of the CBS, during which it was in places retrogressed under greenschist-facies conditions, occurred between ~35 and 20 Ma while the CBS was being underthrusted by the Basal Unit (Cisneros et al., 2021; Jolivet & Brun, 2010; Lamont et al., 2023b; Ring et al., 2007a; Searle & Lamont, 2020).
+The CBS nappes experienced blueschist to eclogite-facies metamorphism (up to 18-23 kbar, 500-600°C, ~20-30 °C/kbar) (Behr et al., 2018; Lamont et al., 2020b; Laurent et al., 2017; Skelton et al., 2019; Wolfe et al., 2023) (Figure 2) and returned U/Pb and Lu/Hf ages between ~55-35 Ma, of which the rocks with continental protoliths recorded ages from ~48 Ma onwards (Dragovic et al., 2012; Gorce et al., 2021; Kotowski et al., 2022; Lagos et al., 2007; Lamont et al., 2023b; Peillod et al., 2017; Tomaschek, 2003; Tual et al., 2022; Uunk et al., 2022), younging structurally downwards (Kotowski et al., 2022).
+The first phase of regional exhumation of the

+CBS, during which it was in places retrogressed under greenschist-facies conditions, occurred between ~40 and 20 Ma while the CBS was being underthrusted by the Basal Unit (Cisneros et al., 2021; Jolivet and Brun, 2010; Lamont et al., 2020c; 2023b; Ring et al., 2007a; Searle and Lamont, 2020; Glodny and Ring, 2022).
 During much of the underthrusting of the CBS, there was no arc magmatism, which only commenced around ~35 Ma in northern Greece and southern Bulgaria after a lull since the late Cretaceous (Schmid et al., 2020).
-Upon ongoing nappe accretion and upper plate extension, the arc migrated southwards and arrived in the CBS region around 7 Ma (Ersoy & Palmer, 2013).
-Around ~15-12 Ma, plutons had already intruded both the CBS and Basal Unit, but these related to crustal melting, and caused local contact metamorphism (Jolivet & Brun, 2010; Jolivet et al., 2003; Lamont et al., 2023b).
+Upon ongoing nappe accretion and upper plate extension, the arc migrated southwards and arrived in the CBS region around 7 Ma (Ersoy and Palmer, 2013).
+Around ~15-12 Ma, plutons had already intruded both the CBS and Basal Unit, but these related to crustal melting, and caused local contact metamorphism (Jolivet and Brun, 2010; Jolivet et al., 2003; Lamont et al., 2023a).